Scenario: AVD — Enclave in Existing Tenant

 |---|---|---|---|

 As the client team matures, transition these roles via PIM with an approval workflow — not as standing assignments.
-The Attribute Assignment Administrator role is the highest-sensitivity handoff: control of which devices can access CUI.
+The Compliance Administrator role is the highest-sensitivity handoff: it controls the DLP policies that define which sites are designated for CUI and the label policies that enforce mandatory labeling.
+The device tagging role (Intune Administrator or Cloud Device Administrator) is the second highest: control of which devices can access CUI.
+Note that Global Administrators can also write extension attributes — monitor extensionAttribute15 changes in the Entra audit log to detect unauthorized tagging.

 AVD Enclave — CMMC Control Mapping